This track is produced as part of the ENCODE Transcriptome Project.

 distinguishing between the different cell types and compartments.

-- The Minus Raw Signal view graphs the base-by-base density of tags on the - strand.
+- The Filtered Signal view shows the probe intensity based on the

 Cells were grown according to the approved